 Sounds easy, right?
 It is simple, but it’s not easy!

 It takes confidence to deliver this protocol from a place of power.
-We’ll practice together in the mastermind, and before you know it, you’ll be converting potential clients right and left.
+We’ll practice together in the free strategy call, and before you know it, you’ll be converting potential clients right and left.

 Usually, 4-6 months after starting our work together people’s practices begin to pick up.
 They start to realize that their 1:1 time is much more limited than they originally thought, so this is about when people start asking how they can make more money in other ways.